-the Lord bless them all.
 J. Wayne McKamie, Rt.
 1, McGregor, Tex., Aug.
-14-Our meetings in the Wayne, W. Va. and Chesapeake, Ohio areas were well attended.
+14-Our meetings in the Wayne, W. Va. and Chesapeake, Ohio areas wore well attended.
 It was good to work with them again and to enjoy the fellowship of several preachers who were working in the area; Lynwood Smith, Leon Fancher and Paul Nichols were among those there.
-During the Chesapeake meeting, three were baptized and Bro.
-Glenn Graham, a preacher who worked among the brethren using individual cups in the communion, made his stand for the truth as respects this institution.
+During the Chesapeake meeting, three were among those there.
+During the Chesapeake meeting, three were applied and Bro.
+Glenn Grahlam, a preacher who worked among the brethren using individual cups in the communion, made his stand for the truth as respects this institution.
 July 24, we had the privilege of preaching in St. Albans, W. Va. to a very nice audience.
 July 26, we began a meeting at Pleasant Grove, near Brazil, Ind.
-Here we enjoyed visitors from Harrodsburg, Clin-ton, St. Louis, and from both congregations in Brazil.
-Our stay in the home of Bro, and Sister Butts was most enjoyable.
-Sev-eral preachers were in attendance; Irvin Barnes, Miles King (and perhaps others that I cannot now recall) were a help and encouragement to us.
-We have done a great deal of work in Indiana, and I believe that some of the Lord's finest are there.
-Aug.
+Here we enjoyed visitors from Harrodsburg, Clinton, St. Louis, and from both congregations in Brazil.
+Our stay in the home of Bro. and Sister Butts was most enjoyable.
+Several preachers were in attendance; Irvin Barnes, Miles King (and perhaps others that I cannot now recall) were a help and encouragement to us.
+We have done a great deal of work in Indiana, and I believe that some of the Lord's finest are there, Aug.
 7, I preached at my home congregation (McGregor, Tex.); now, I am in Mt.
 Grove, Mo., and we will be here until Aug.
 18. Our next is in Oklahoma City, Aug.
 21 - Sept.
-1. Beonny E Wade Box 54 Lehanon Mo.
-Aug 17-The meet.
+1.

 Ronny F. Wade, Box 564, Lebanon, Mo., Aug.
-17-The meet-ing at Springer Ave., Lawrenceburg, Tenn., was very success-ful and enjoyable.
+17-The meeting at Springer Ave., Lawrenceburg, Tenn., was very successful and enjoyable.
 Two were baptized into Christ.
-These bre-thren have built a nice building that would be a tribute to the Cause in any community.
-During the meeting, preaching bre-thren J. Ervin Waters, James Orten, Paul Walker, Johnny Fish-er, Jimmy Terrell, and Orville Smith were in attendance one or more times.
+These brethren have built a nice building that would be a tribute to the Cause in any community.
+During the meeting, preaching brethren J. Ervin Waters, James Orten, Paul Walker, Johnny Fisher, Jimmy Terrell, and Orville Smith were in attendance one or more times.
 It was a pleasure to have them all.
 On our way to Pa., we were privileged to hear Bro.
-Ervin Waters one night in his meeting at Fairmont, W. Va.
-It was a pleasure to hear him preach and visit with him again.
-The meeting at Fleming-ton, Pa., was enjoyable as usual.
+Ervin Waters one night in his meeting af Fairmont, W. Va.
+It was a pleasure to hear lum preach and visit with him again.
+The meeting at Flemington, Pa., was enjoyable as usual.
 The hospitality of the Byron Kramer home is unsurpassed.
 We were glad to have Bro.
-Tom-my Shaw present at three services.
-Presently, we are at Jack-son St., Brazil, Ind.
-Thus far, crowds have been good with visitors from several congregations each night.
+Tommy Shaw present at three services.
+Presently, we are at Jackson St., Brazil, Ind.
+Thus far, crowds have been good with visitors from secural congregations each night.
 Preaching brethren Paul Nichols and Irvin Barnes have been in attendance once each.
-The Lord willing, from here we go to Stockton, Calif., August, 23 - Sept.
+The Lord willing, from here we go to Stockton, Calif.
+August.
+23 - Sept.
 1; then, to Lebanon, Mo., to begin our work there for the winter.
-In Oct., we are scheduled to conduct meet-ings at Claxton, Mo. and LaGrange, Ga.
+In Oct., we are scheduled to conduct meetings at Claxton, Mo. and LaGrange, Ga.
 Here are some subs.